Gregorian calendar: Difference between Gregorian and Julian calendar dates

 This section always places the intercalary day on 29 February even though it was always obtained by doubling 24 February (the bissextum (twice sixth) or bissextile day) until the late Middle Ages.
 The Gregorian calendar is proleptic before 1582 (calculated backwards on the same basis, for years before 1582), and the difference between Gregorian and Julian calendar dates increases by three days every four centuries (all date ranges are inclusive).

-The following equation gives the number of days (actually, dates) that the Gregorian calendar is ahead of the Julian calendar, called the "secular difference" between the two calendars.
+The following equation gives the number of days that the Gregorian calendar is ahead of the Julian calendar, called the "secular difference" between the two calendars.
 A negative difference means the Julian calendar is ahead of the Gregorian calendar.

 where $D$ is the secular difference and $Y$ is the year using astronomical year numbering, that is, use 1 − (year BC) for BC years. $\left\lfloor{x}\right\rfloor$ means that if the result of the division is not an integer it is rounded down to the nearest integer.
-Thus during the 1900s, 1900/400 = 4, while during the −500s, −500/400 = −2.

 The general rule, in years which are leap years in the Julian calendar but not the Gregorian, is:

 Up to 28 February in the calendar being converted from, add one day less or subtract one day more than the calculated value.
 Give February the appropriate number of days for the calendar being converted into.
 When subtracting days to calculate the Gregorian equivalent of 29 February (Julian), 29 February is discounted.
 Thus if the calculated value is −4 the Gregorian equivalent of this date is 24 February.